WinterAxis/ESV-MD-Bible/The_Bible_esv/44_Acts/Acts_20.md

 And there was much weeping on the part of all; they embraced Paul and kissed him,

 ###### 38
 being sorrowful most of all because of the word he had spoken, that they would not see his face again.
-And they accompanied him to the ship. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And they accompanied him to the ship.

 ***